Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Methodology

 \subsection{Rule-Enhanced KGE Module}

-We aim to learn the entity and relation embeddings according to not only triple facts but also rules and paths.
-Firstly, we extract the paths by PCRA algorithm~\cite{PTransE}.
-Apart from other path-finding approaches such as PRA~\cite{Lao:PRA}, the PCRA algorithm is selected in our work because it employs a path-constraint resource allocation strategy to extract paths from KGs and measure the reliability of each path.
-Notably, the reliability could be further exploited in the following KGE module.
+We aim to learn the entity and relation embeddings from triple facts, rules and paths via neural-symbolic learning.
+Firstly, we extract the paths via PCRA algorithm~\cite{PTransE}.
+Apart from other path-finding approaches such as PRA~\cite{Lao:PRA}, PCRA algorithm could measure the reliability of each path for KGE module.
 Particularly, we develop a joint logic and data-driven path representation mechanism to learn path embeddings.